What to see in Japan

-The fascinating land of pink cherry blossoms, sushi and Manga comics, Japan is a cultural explosion of attractions, neon-lit cities and exquisite mountainous landscapes.
-Thankfully this mystical country retains plenty of its oriental charm resulting in an 'East meets West' experience of a lifetime for visitors.
+Home to pink cherry blossoms, sushi, and manga comics, Japan is a cultural explosion of historic attractions, neon-lit cities, and exquisite mountainous landscapes.
+Thankfully, this mystical country retains plenty of its ancient charm resulting in an experience of a lifetime.

-Head to the capital of Tokyo for a spot of shopping, sample authentic Japanese sushi, and maybe even enjoy a little karaoke.
-Although famous for its glitz and neon glam this ultra impressive modern metropolis also has ancient shrines and temples round just about every corner, making the sightseeing a wonderful combination of old and new.
+Visitors should head to the capital Tokyo for a spot of shopping, to sample authentic Japanese cuisine, and maybe even enjoy a little karaoke.
+Though famous for its glitz and neon glam, this impressive modern metropolis also has ancient shrines and temples round just about every corner, making the sightseeing a wonderful combination of old and new.

-Head south to the city of Hiroshima, the country's most famous tourist attraction, where thousands of visitors make a pilgrimage to Hiroshima's Peace Memorial Park, taking in the museums and lively city that has emerged triumphantly from the horror of the atomic bomb dropped during World War II.
+The city of Hiroshima is the country's most famous tourist destination, as it's where thousands of visitors make a pilgrimage to Hiroshima's Peace Memorial Park, taking in the museums and lively city that have emerged triumphantly from the horror of the atomic bomb dropped during World War II.
 Hiroshima is a must for anybody interested in modern history and is a deeply moving place to visit.

-Once you have had enough of Japan's cities, visit the vast countryside and marvel at the hundreds of picturesque volcanoes, take a dip in the hot springs, and explore the mountainous interior of the islands.
-Japan is a beautiful country and even in the cities the parks are punctuated with cherry blossom trees and mathematically correct Zen gardens which never cease to amaze foreigners.
+Once visitors have had enough of Japan's cities, they can visit the countryside and witness picturesque volcanoes, take a dip in the hot springs, and explore the mountainous interior of the islands.
+Japan is a beautiful country and even in the cities the parks are punctuated with cherry blossom trees and mathematically correct Zen gardens that never cease to amaze foreigners.

 Tokyo Imperial Palace

-Japan's Imperial Palace is regarded as the heart and soul of Tokyo, standing on a huge site that still bears the remains…
+Japan's Imperial Palace is regarded as the heart and soul of Tokyo, and stands on a huge site that still bears the remains of Edo Castle, stronghold of the Tokugawa Shogunate.
+The

 Tokyo National Museum